 - The Slim features built-in WiFi (no cables for using the Internet!) while the Elite and the Arcade have no WiFi.

 - The Slim Xbox 360 features a 250 Gig hard drive.
 The Elite generally has a 120 Gig while the Arcade has no hard drive.

 - The Xbox 360 Slim is several inches smaller and thinner than either the Elite 360 or the Arcade.

 - 360 Slim features larger venting areas along the sides.
 This is to prevent the infamous overheating/Red Ring of Death problems.

 - The 360 Slim has one large fan instead of two small ones.
-This makes it more quiet than the loud Elite and Arcade models.
+This makes it quieter than the loud Elite and Arcade models.

-Microsoft Kinect is a motion sensor Xbox system that came out in November 2010.
+Microsoft Kinect is a motion sensor Xbox system that came out in November of 2010.